 About finding the courage to try again after being disappointed

-Disappointment is a natural part of life, but most of us haven´t learned how to deal with it.
+Disappointment is a natural part of life, but most of us haven´t learned how to process it in a healthy way.

 It might feel like allowing yourself time to feel disappointed might lead to not trying again.
 The opposite is true, though.
 Only when we let ourselves grieve the outcome we didn´t get we can heal our disappointment, and find the motivation to try again.